jperkel/sciwridiversity/manuscript.md

 * Promote the work of various colleagues -- embrace this ethic in diversity training

 * **Question**: has anyone found a great resource for images of members of underrepresented groups?
 That is so important but can also be very time intensive.
 We currently use Shutterstock.
-    * tonl specializes in diverse stock photography: [https://tonl.co/](https://tonl.co/)
+    * TONL specializes in diverse stock photography: [https://tonl.co/](https://tonl.co/)
     * There’s a new resource of free images of Black professionals.
 Just a sec.
 [https://www.blackillustrations.com/illustrations/the-office-hustle-illustration-pack-official](https://www.blackillustrations.com/illustrations/the-office-hustle-illustration-pack-official)